CurveDocs/curve-resources/docs/reward-gauges/boosting-your-crv-rewards.md

 If the current boost hasn't updated, it may be necessary to claim CRV from each of the gauges where liquidity is provided to update the boost.
 After doing so, the boost should be visible.

+!!!info  "Locking your Boost"
-*The boost will not be updated until a withdrawal, deposit, or claim is made from a liquidity gauge.*
+    Boosts are only updated when a withdrawal, deposit, or claim is made from a liquidity gauge

 ### **Boost Info**